Sarkozy fails to down Hollande in French vote duel

 Political commentators said the confrontation was no game-changer and probably only reinforced voters’ opinions of their two champions in a contest that has been as much about style and personality as substance.

-“This debate should not shift things and as Francois Hollande is in the position of favorite, he’s the one that should benefit,” said analyst Jerome Fourquet at pollster Ifop.
+“This debate should not shift things and as Francois Hollande is in the position of favourite, he’s the one that should benefit,” said analyst Jerome Fourquet at pollster Ifop.

 French television commentators concluded that Sarkozy had performed “like a boxer” and Hollande “like a judo fighter”, using touches of wit and interjections to unbalance his adversary.